KDE/documentation-develop-kde-org/HIG/source/platform/notification.rst

 Your app must revoke the persistent notification, if the reason for the notification no longer applies, like a power adapter was plugged after a "Laptop battery is almost empty" notification.
+Use this if the notification requires user interaction, e.g. a device is asking for pairing confirmation.

 Urgency
 """""""